 900 North Michigan Shops

-Located at the north end of The Magnificent Mile shopping district, the 900 North Michigan Shops is a chic indoor shopping destination with 70 luxury stores such as Gucci, St. Croix and Michael Kors, in addition to one of the best-known department stores in the world: Bloomingdale’s.
+Located at the north end of The Magnificent Mile shopping district, the 900 North Michigan Shops is a chic indoor shopping destination with 70 luxury stores, such as Gucci, St. Croix, and Michael Kors, all anchored by a six-story flagship Bloomingdale’s.

 The Shops at North Bridge

-Spread throughout six city blocks, shoppers can explore 50 stores, such as BOSS Hugo Boss, Lucky Brand, MAC and more, as well as a flagship Nordstrom and 20 restaurants including the massive Italian emporium Eataly.
+Spread throughout six city blocks, shoppers can explore 50 stores, such as BOSS Hugo Boss, White House Black Market, MAC Cosmetics, and more, as well as a flagship Nordstrom and 20 restaurants including the massive Italian emporium Eataly.

 Water Tower Place

-With more than 100 shops, including Macy’s and a flagship American Girl Place, this spectacular, eight-level mall offers an array of retail options across all price ranges (from American Eagle Outfitters and Abercrombie & Fitch to Pandora and Swarovski), as well as dining, spas and more.
+With nearly 100 shops, including a flagship American Girl Place, this spectacular eight-level mall offers an array of retail options across all price ranges — from American Eagle Outfitters and Aéropostale to Pandora and Lacoste— as well as dining, spas, and more.